plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 * `plone.locking`
 * `plone.protect`

+Starting with Plone 6.2, you can activate plone.app.layout in the {guilabel}`Add-ons` control panel.

+If you use Classic UI, you should activate it.
+If you use Volto, you should not activate it.

+The automatic upgrade attempts to activate plone.app.layout according to your original configuration, but you should check the {guilabel}`Add-ons` control panel to make sure.

 ```{note}
 If you use the `z3c.jbot` add-on to override a template that has been moved, your override will still work.
 This is because we keep a mapping from the old to the new location.